SansForSSBU/SittingDucks_Patcher/README.md

 ## For players:

 Please visit the Sitting Ducks speedrunning discord server (https://discord.com/invite/kGgjPWd3Pq) for instructions on how to patch your game.
+You do not need to directly use this tool because pre-patched game executables are available here.

 ## Explanation